master11218/md-files/README.md

     git clone https://github.com/j2fly/md-files.git

-CD to the root of the repo to trigger the .rvmrc.
-You should have the following specified after accepting the .rvmrc:
+CD to the root of the repo to trigger the .rvmrc file.
+If you ZSH or Bash theme supports it, you should have the following specified after accepting the .rvmrc:

     ruby-1.9.3-p0@docs